dharanii-ii/Task-5-EDA-Analysis/README.md

 ## Dataset

-The dataset contains 9,994 records and 21 columns covering:
+The dataset contains 9,994 records and 21 columns covering

 - Orders and shipping details
 - Customer segments and locations